And What NOT to Eat When You Have a Cold

 Oranges (Citrus)

-Try this Orange Juice (non-alcoholic) cocktail to get better on the go: Honeybell Orange Juice Cocktail Recipe as well as this salad recipe for when you are sick but don’t really want to eat “sick food”: Watercress Orange & Parsnip Salad Recipe.
+Try this Orange Juice (non-alcoholic) cocktail to get better on the go: Honeybell Orange Juice Cocktail Recipe.
+Also, try this salad recipe for when you are sick but don’t really want to eat “sick food”: Watercress Orange & Parsnip Salad Recipe.

 Leafy Green Vegetables